I think many here know that there are more than 100 ways to say “I” in Japanese. But many do not know that there are many ways to say “You” as well.

 - 社長(しゃちょう): president

-When you're talking to someone from your own company, you don't usually add the I honor -san.
-But if it's someone from another company, it's used.
+When speaking with someone from your own company, the honorific -san is usually not added.
+But if it is someone from another company, it is used.

-When writing a face to someone, we can use some of the expressions below:
+When writing a letter to someone, we can use some of the expressions below:

-- 貴兄 (きけい): Used for men of equal or greater status than person;
+- 貴兄 (きけい): Used for men with equal or higher status than the person;

 - 貴姉 (きし): Used by men and women of the same age or older;

-- 貴君 (きくん): Used by men for men of equal or lower status;
+- 貴君 (きくん): Used by men for men with equal or lower status;

-It is very common for people to call each other by name instead of using the pronoun “you“.
+It is very common for a person to call the other by name instead of using the pronoun “you“.
 It is worth noting that there are different ways to call a person by name.

-In Japan when talking to a stranger or someone without intimacy, we usually call the person by their surname or family name. there are also respectful honorifics that we should use when calling someone by name.
+In Japan, when speaking with a stranger or someone without intimacy, we usually call the person by their surname or family name.
+There are also respectful honorifics that we should use when calling someone by name.

-To understand the different levels and ways of referring to a person by name, we recommend also reading our article entitled “How to know if a Japanese girl likes you".
+To understand the different levels and ways to refer to a person by name, we also recommend reading our article titled “How to know if a Japanese girl likes you“.

-- 汝 (なんじ): Sometimes it is considered similar to "you";
+- 汝 (なんじ): Sometimes considered similar to “thou”;

-- そち, そなた, その方 (そのほう): Used by a person of higher status to a person of lesser status;
+- そち, そなた, その方 (そのほう): Used by a person of higher status to a person of lower;

-- 卿 (けい): Monarch uses with his subjects;
+- 卿 (けい): Monarch uses with their subjects;

 - 此方 (こなた): Also means I or he/she;

-- 先輩 – Senpai: Used in schools to refer to a senior. (upper class)
+- 先輩 – Senpai: Used in schools to refer to a senior. (higher class)

 - 後輩 – Kouhai: Used in school to refer to a freshman. (lower class)

-- 先生 - Sensei: Used to talk to teachers, masters, authors, doctors, lawyers and others;
+- 先生 – Sensei: Used to speak with teachers, masters, authors, doctors, lawyers, and others;

-People often use words like mother, father, uncle, aunt, grandmother, grandfather to refer to your family members, or even people who are not part of the family.
-Example: Some young people use 爺さん (じいさん) when talking to a senior citizen.
+People often use words like mother, father, uncle, aunt, grandmother, grandfather to refer to family members, or even to people who are not family.
+Example: Some young people use 爺さん (じいさん) when talking to an elderly man.

-Some refer to people calling her male [男 otoko] or female [女 onna], but this can get a little sexist and rude.
-I hope you enjoyed the countless ways to say you in Japanese.
+Some refer to people by calling them man [男 otoko] or woman [女 onna], but this can sound a bit sexist and rude.
+I hope you enjoyed the numerous ways to say you in Japanese.